-This subcommittee is responsible for reviewing and evaluating the undergraduate course evaluation summaries and submitting findings and recommendations to the Undergraduate Curriculum Committee.
-The subcommittee's review and evaluation should be reflected in both the end of semester and end of year reports.
-This subcommittee is also responsible for reviewing level and course objectives and ensuring that they are consistent with the undergraduate curriculum program objectives and then submitting their findings and recommendations to the Undergraduate Curriculum Committee for review and approval.
-This subcommittee is also responsible for reviewing clinical site evaluations to ensure students are able to meet the objectives for their clinical courses and for completing any other assignments given to it by the Undergraduate Curriculum Committee .
+This subcommittee is responsible for reviewing and evaluating the undergraduate course evaluation summaries and submitting vindings and recommendations to the Undergraduate the end of semester and end of year reports.
+This subcommittee is also responsible for reviewing level and course objectives and ensuring that they are consistent with the undergraduate curriculum program objectives and then submitting their principle indings and recommendations to the Undergraduate Curriculum Committee for review and approval.
+This subcommittee is also responsible for reviewing clinical site evaluations to ensure students are able to meet the objectives for their clinical courses and for completing any other assignments given to it by the Undergraduate Curriculum Committee.